FelixSchladt/OxideWM/man/src/oxide-config.1.md

   - keys: ["M", "t"]
     commands:
       - command: Exec
-        args: "firefox"
+        args: "dmenu"
 ```

-In this example pressing the meta key and 't', a new firefox window is opened.
+In this example pressing the meta key and 't', a new dmenu window is opened.

 ## ITERATIONS